 They can be used in a project to insure that building systems are operating at peak efficiency.
-Costing only about \$100, they can measure temperature, humidity,
+Costing only about \$100, they can measure temperature, humidity, carbon dioxide levels, motor run times, electricity usage, and on/off cycles.

 Once configured to your computer, data loggers are attached to a system via a magnetic strip, which then detects the magnetic field generated when a system is turned on.
 They then provide specific system-by-system statistics that can be plotted out on a graph to identify inefficiencies.